qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 Whether the teleportation changes entity scale if the portal has a scale transformation.
 It requires Pehkui mod to work.

 NBT tag: `teleportChangesScale`

+Example: Make a portal that has scaling to not change the crossing entity's scale `/portal set_portal_nbt {teleportChangesScale:false}`

 #### Whether Teleportation Changes Gravity Direction